pedrolslopes/pedrolslopes.github.io/_posts/2024-03-31-Philantropy.md

 ---
 layout: posts
-title:  "Deep Pockets, Flying Rockets: Philanthropy in the Landscape of Science Funding"
+title:  "Philanthropy in the Landscape of Science Funding"
 date:   2024-03-31 8:05:54 -0500
 class: wide
 ---